 But the day before the wedding, we received good news that she was feeling well enough to join us.
 Scotch’s aunt is such a strong, caring woman and an amazing entrepreneur.
 We are so happy that the cancer is in remission and that she has recovered remarkably well.

 October is breast cancer awareness month (about 1 in 8 women in the United States (12%) will develop invasive breast cancer over the course of her lifetime) and my Dubai food blogger friends Rajani (@RajaniMani) and Lin (@boozychef) are donating 10% of their October food sales to a breast cancer awareness program in the Middle East.

 I used Rajani’s homemade Madras curry powder to put a different spin to the traditional Vietnamese spring roll recipe:

-I taste-tested these curried spring rolls at a Food Bloggers’ potluck hosted by Devina and I think they were a success!
+I taste-tested these curried spring rolls at a Food Bloggers’ potluck hosted by my friend Devina and I think they were a success!

 I normally make 5 spring rolls per person – you can never have enough – they always disappear super quick!

 Personally, the amount of Madras curry powder that I used in the spring rolls were a little strong for me but Devina’s mom said, “More curry!” so you can tweak the amount to your liking.